You are here

 - If absences continue undocumented after the final written warning, students are expelled from the school immediately.
 Students in pre-IB and 2i cannot continue on to the next year and will only be allowed to retake the year in question under conditions defined by the school.
 Students in 3i will not be registered for access to the IB examinations in May.
 SU will be cut off for all students who are expelled.

-- The pre-IB introductory outdoor trip and the IB DP Year 1 Study Trip are a vital part of the school's educational concept and curriculum and require the participation of the students embarking on the programmes at Nørre G. Any exceptions are to be granted by school leadership only.
+- The pre-IB Introductory Outdoor Trip and the IB DP Year 1 Study Trip are a vital part of the school's educational concept and curriculum and hence require the participation of the students embarking on the programmes at Nørre G. Any exceptions are to be granted (on the basis of a written explanation or documentation) by school leadership only.